dansackett/computer-science/data-structures/linked-list/README.md

 tail, they point to a **sentinel value** which is always locked to the 0 index.
 This allows us to work more efficiently with the list itself.

+## Use Cases

+A linked list is typically preferrable when:

+- You care about constant time inserts and deletes
+- You don't need random access to items in the list
+- You want to insert items at any point in the list

 ## Time Complexity

 In most cases, this implementation gives us an O(1) time span.
 There is no